bchimborazo/504_serverless_functions/README.md

 - ![AzureBrowserAbnormal](images/pic12.png)

 ### Azure Google Colab Code
-- To perform a similar action using Google Colab, copy and past the code found in gcp/colab_code.
+- To perform a similar action using Google Colab, copy and past the code found in azure/colab_code.
 These functions work with both GET and POST requests.
-- Below are screenshots of requests for normal and diabetic values
+- Below are screenshots of requests for normal and abnormal (diabetic) values
 - ![AzureNormal](images/pic13.png)
 - ![AzureAbnormal](images/pic14.png)